 3. Blur Doesn't Eliminate Color Banding in an Animated Gradient

-4. 10 Quick Fixes for Color Banding in Gradient Animations
+4. How to Fix Color Banding in Gradient Animations?

 5. SVG: The Ultimate Way Out of Color Banding Limbo